The Airplane Problem

 The answer can be arrived at by working backwards.

 The following solution might possibly blow your mind, and it is fitting that my brother came up with it.
-Let us say $P_1$ takes $P_k$’s place for some $k \in [1, 100)$.
-Then $P_2 \rightarrow P_{k-1}$ will take their proper seats.
-Further, $\exists$ a closed “chain” of seat occupancy, where $P_k$ can occupy someone else’s seat, who further can occupy a third’s seat.
-This closed “chain” will always end with someone occupying $P_1$’s seat.
+Let us say P1 takes Pk’s place for some k[1,100).
+Then P2Pk1 will take their proper seats.
+Further, a closed “chain” of seat occupancy, where Pk can occupy someone else’s seat, who further can occupy a third’s seat.
+This closed “chain” will always end with someone occupying P1’s seat.

 Leave a comment